abhineet123/ipsc_prediction/README.md

 <a id="trained_models_"></a>
 # Trained Models
-Trained models can be downloaded from the [hugging face repo](https://huggingface.co/abhineet123/ipsc_prediction)
+Trained models are available in [this hugging face repo](https://huggingface.co/abhineet123/ipsc_prediction)
 - both [early-stage](https://huggingface.co/abhineet123/ipsc_prediction/tree/main/early_stage) and [late-stage](https://huggingface.co/abhineet123/ipsc_prediction/tree/main/late_stage) trained models are included
 - the zip file for any model should be extracted in its source directory while maintaining the folder structure inside the zip file
     + for example, the models for IDOL should be extracted inside [    ipsc_video_segmentation/ipsc_vnext](ipsc_video_segmentation/ipsc_vnext)